The Daily Mail, Cage, and the Enemy Within

 The intensification of these tendencies were already clear last year; in the proposals to ban local councils from supporting campaigns such as BDS or campaigns against the arms trade; in the vilification of the Stop the War campaign, and the new year appears to be continuing in the same vein with the renewed attacks on the advocacy group Cage last week.

 On Thursday the Daily Mail published a classic piece of yellow journalism with the banner headline: ‘Fanatics’ campaign of hate on campus is revealed: Islamic zealots who backed Jihadi John are poisoning the minds of students’.

-As was the case with the media campaign against Stop the War last year, the Mail’s investigation was not just aimed at Cage but at the ‘hard left’ – represented by NUS vice-president Shelly Asquith and one of the organizers of the Students not Suspects campaign – also at Jeremy Corbyn.
+As was the case with the media campaign against Stop the War last year, the Mail’s investigation was not just aimed at Cage but at the ‘hard left’ – as represented by NUS vice-president Shelly Asquith and one of the organizers of the Students not Suspects campaign – also at Jeremy Corbyn.

-The main evidence for its indictment consists of a series of shock horror extracts of Begg and others speaking at various university campuses, recorded with a secret camera by the Mail‘s fearless undercover reporters.
+The main evidence for its indictment consists of shock horror extracts of Begg and others speaking at various university campuses, recorded with a secret camera by the Mail‘s fearless undercover reporters.
 On the basis of these clips it is very difficult to see what Begg and his fellow-speakers said that might have ‘warped’ the young minds of the students who listened to them.

-Personally I don’t like these ‘hypocrite’ allegations, which inevitably occur after atrocities like the Paris massacre.
+Personally I don’t like these ‘hypocrite’ allegations which inevitably occur after atrocities like the Paris massacre.
 They too easily become a kind of ‘our victims versus their victims’ belittling, regardless of whether or not that is their intention.
-But that doesn’t make Begg’s point a ‘fanatic’s Paris insult’, as the Mail puts it.
+But that doesn’t make Begg’s point a “fanatic’s Paris insult”, as the Mail puts it.

-Nor is Theresa May, who tells the Mail that universities should not be allowing such ‘damaging, extremist rhetoric’ to go unchallenged, and that more work needs to be done to challenge those who spread ‘hatred and intolerance.’
+Nor is Theresa May, who tells the Mail that universities should not be allowing such “damaging, extremist rhetoric” to go unchallenged, and that more work needs to be done to challenge those who spread “hatred and intolerance.”

 Prevent constantly refers to ‘extremism’ and ‘radicalization’ without saying what it actually understands by these terms, yet now the government is attempting to force teachers and universities to look out for indications of something that it can’t even define.
-How will that work?

-The answer is it probably won’t.
+It’s difficult to see how this will work.
 You may not agree with everything Cage says or does, but conflating critical Muslim voices with terrorism is likely to brand people as terrorists and terrorist sympathizers when they may have very different aims and motives.

-By focusing entirely on the ‘conveyor belt’ theory of radicalisation, the government makes it difficult, if not impossible to forge alliances with Muslims who may be entirely opposed to the savagery of al-Qaeda and Islamic State, but who are nevertheless critical of the British state’s foreign policies and its prosecution of the war on terror.
+By focusing entirely on the ‘conveyor belt’ theory of radicalisation, the government makes it difficult, if not impossible, to forge alliances with Muslims who may be entirely opposed to the savagery of al-Qaeda and Islamic State, but who are nevertheless critical of the British state’s foreign policies and its prosecution of the war on terror.

-After all, it may be pleasant and comforting to have discredited and over-funded stooges like the Quilliam foundation essentially play back to the government what it likes to tell itself, but organizations like this won’t help us get out of the mess we’re all in.
+Because really, if you regard Moazzam Begg as a fanatic then you don’t know what a fanatic is.
+And even though it may be comforting to have discredited and over-funded stooges like the Quilliam foundation essentially play back to the government what it likes to tell itself, but organizations like this won’t help us get out of the mess we’re all in.

 And orchestrated ‘enemy within’ campaigns against organizations and individuals that our government doesn’t like will only make it harder to understand and combat the very real threats that we all – Muslims and non-Muslims – face.